 An entry-level job in retail generally doesn't require formal education, and many turn to retail sales for their first jobs while still in high school.
 However, those who move on to retail management often have a college degree and several years of work experience.
 According to Salary.com, 46 percent of retail managers hold a bachelor's degree.
 Another 31 percent of department retail managers have a high school diploma, 18 percent hold an associate degree or certificate, and only four percent hold a master's degree.

-Those who are looking to advance in the industry might find that a degree helps them meet that goal.
+Those who are looking to advance in the industry might find that a online business degree helps them meet that goal.
 Salary.com reports that 58 percent of regional retail sales managers hold a bachelor's degree, 9 percent hold an associate degree or certificate and 12 percent hold a master's degree.
 Experience matters as well; Salary.com reported that 46 percent of regional retail sales managers had fifteen years of experience or more.

 Though doctorates in retail management are rare, they are awarded by various universities and online schools.
 Online retail management degrees are often a good choice for those who are already working in the industry and want to expand their advancement potential.